meltyourface/blank/posts/Warrior/Martial-Meditation-Techniques-for-Warrior-Mental-Fortitude/index.md

 Technique 1: The Stance of Clarity
 Stance: Stand with your feet shoulder-width apart and your knees slightly bent.
 Place your hands on your hips, with the thumbs pointing backward.
 Gaze forward, softening your focus.

-Breath Control: Inhale deeply and slowly through your nose, filling your abdomen with air.
+**Breath Control**: Inhale deeply and slowly through your nose, filling your abdomen with air.
 Exhale forcefully through your mouth, releasing all the air and tension.

 **Visualization**: Imagine pure, white light engulfing you.
 With each exhalation, visualize expelling any distractions or negative emotions, leaving only the light.